Roku Black Screen (or Flickering Black Screen) – Easy Fix!

 While you’re making sure everything is properly connected, it’s a good idea for you to check for damaged wires.

-You’re specifically looking for strange bends, fraying, and wires that can’t stay snug in the outlets anymore.
+Be on the lookout for strange bends, fraying, and wires that can’t stay snug in the outlets anymore.

-Most often the issue will be with the HDMI cord.
+Usually, the issue will be with the HDMI cord.
 These can easily warp and break over time.

 Try Power Cycling Your Roku TV

-To do this simply turn the TV off by hitting the power button on the remote, or directly on the TV.
+To do this, simply turn the TV off by hitting the power button on the remote or directly on the TV.

 With the TV off and unplugged, go ahead and hold down the power button on the side of the TV for about 10-15 seconds.
 This step must be done with the power button on the TV itself, NOT the remote!